The AI teaching assistant experiment - availability beats expertise

 The technical limitations matter too.
 Research identifies four main constraints: short-term novelty effects, digital divides, technical deficiencies, and ethical concerns.
 AI cannot adapt to nuanced classroom dynamics, handle ethical questions, or address complex learning challenges requiring human judgment.

-A 2024 study from Microsoft and Carnegie Mellon found that frequent AI users in professional settings completed tasks faster but with diminished critical engagement.
+Research shows that frequent AI users complete tasks faster but with diminished critical engagement.
+PwC’s 2025 Global AI Jobs Barometer found productivity growth has nearly quadrupled in AI-exposed industries, but skills sought by employers are changing 66% faster.
 Students might get answers quickly.
 But are they learning to think?

 Educators provide emotional support, motivation, and mentorship.
 Technology cannot effectively replace those elements.
+Less than half of high school CS teachers feel equipped to teach AI, despite 81% agreeing it should be part of CS education.
 When 77% of students say their interactions with AI assistants helped them, they mean help with conceptual and project specification questions.
 Not help becoming better thinkers.

 The implementation reality